 At the heart of the Booker T. Washington Academy is a highly structured curriculum that sets high expectations and provides individualized monitoring to assist Scholars in attaining ambitious goals for achievement.
 The Booker T. Washington Academy provides a strong academic foundation for Scholars that will prepare them for success throughout life.

-Reading Comprehension is taught throughout the reading block, but specifically during the social studies and science block.
-The core curriculum used has been developed by the Core Knowledge Foundation and is called the “Listening and Learning” series.
-The content is taught through read aloud and students are exposed to an extensive amount of content.
-This serves to provide students with background knowledge in the areas of social studies and science.
+Reading Comprehension is taught throughout the reading block, but reinforced again during social studies instruction.
+The core curriculum used has been developed by the Core Knowledge Foundation.
+The Grade K-3 series is called the “Listening and Learning,” and the content is taught through read aloud.
+Grade 4 is called “History and Geography” and is the introduction to textbook reading.
+Scholars are exposed to an extensive amount of content.
+This serves to provide students with background knowledge and vocabulary in informational text.
 Many less affluent Scholars fall significantly short of their more affluent peers in the scope of their vocabulary, which severely limits their reading comprehension and communication skills, and ultimately serves as a barrier to success.
 As a result, Scholar's exhibiting deficits in vocabulary tend to fall further and further behind their peers each year.
 The Common Core State Standards require students to read informational texts, and so providing students with extensive background knowledge about a variety of topics allows students to read these types of texts with understanding.

 Scholars write for a variety of purposes and projects.
-One hour per day is devoted to Writer’s Workshop.
 The workshop begins with a mini lesson that targets a specific area of focus.
 Scholars write independently for the majority of the writing block as the teachers’ conference with them about their writing.
 The curriculum is aligned with the expectations of the Common Core State Standards.
 Scholars write informational, narrative and persuasive pieces throughout the course of the year.
 At the end of each unit, scholars publish one piece of writing and share their work with others at a celebration.

 In accordance with the federal law, BTWA offers a comprehensive program for Scholars with disabilities.
 A free and appropriate public education is offered in the least restrictive environment.
 BTWA’s professional staff members, in collaboration with parents, develop Individual Education Plans for all Scholars with disabilities.
 Services including psychological assessments, speech/language therapy, occupational and physical therapy and support instruction are provided as needed.
 BTWA is committed to complying with the requirements in Section 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act and the Americans with Disabilities Act.
 Towards this end, all Scholars with disabilities are afforded access to appropriate educational services.